-From outside of the city walls take a bus number 71, 72 or 73 and head to Valetta, the current capital of Malta.
+From outside of the city walls, take bus number 71, 72 or 73 and head to Valetta, the current capital of Malta.
 Try to arrive in the early afternoon to be able to enjoy Valetta both by day and night.

 Valetta is my favourite city in Malta and truly, one of my favourite cities in the world.
-This fortress city with its impressive bastions, forts and cathedral, is also a cultural hub of the country.
+With its impressive bastions, forts and cathedral, this fortress city is also a cultural hub of the country.

 Day 2 – Relax on the beach and enjoy dinner by the waterfront.